KutalaMohanPrasad/Mohan_COMP5800YDG_Research_Project/dataset/datasetLinks.md

-## I have downloaded the datasets from the follwing links
+## I have downloaded the datasets for my project from the following links

 Paul M (2020) Kaggle chest X-ray images (pneumonia) dataset.